-Most everyone harbors fitness goals and aspirations.
-While many health and diet programs offer a time limit -- 30 days to your new body, for example -- it is unrealistic to believe that all shapes and sizes can reach size zero in a month's time.
-However, it is entirely possible to lose weight, become healthier and replace bad habits with good ones.
+Almost everyone harbors fitness goals and aspirations.
+While many health and diet programs offer a time limit — 30 days to your new body, for example — it is unrealistic to believe that all shapes and sizes can reach size zero in a month's time.

 Video of the Day